AlbertKhaydarov/whisperkitProtypeApp/memory-bank/projectbrief.md

-# WhisperKit Integration Project Brief
+# SwiftWhisper Integration Project Brief

 ## 🎯 Project Goal
-Develop an iOS module for real-time speech recognition (speech-to-text) using WhisperKit library, working completely offline through CoreML.
+Develop an iOS application for real-time speech recognition (speech-to-text) using SwiftWhisper library, working completely offline with local model processing.

 ## 📱 Application Purpose
-**Voice Transcription App** - An iOS application that captures speech from microphone in real-time and converts it to text using advanced AI models running locally on the device.
+**Real-time Voice Transcription App** - An iOS application that captures speech from microphone in real-time and converts it to text using SwiftWhisper models running locally on the device with minimal latency.

 ## 🎨 Key Features
 - **Real-time transcription** with live intermediate results display